-The overheating issue is not uncommon to Samsung flagship smartphone, including Galaxy S and Note series.
+The overheating issue is not uncommon for Samsung flagship smartphones, including Galaxy S and Note series.
 Galaxy Note 10 will also be suffering from that problem.
-Some users are even complaining about the fact that it is causing the devices to lag and even freeze.
+Some users are even complaining that it is causing the devices to lag and even freeze.
 This article will teach you how to fix Galaxy Note and Note 10 Plus overheating issue.

-The issue won’t make its presence felt at first for many users but, in time, will become an annoying problem that requires from us some troubleshooting methods to tackle it.
-Luckily, on many occasions, the hardware is not the culprit, and everything is due to some background apps, improper protective case use, and many more.
+The issue won’t make its presence felt at first for many users but, in time, will become an annoying problem that requires some troubleshooting methods to tackle.
+Luckily, the hardware is not the culprit on many occasions, and everything is due to some background apps, improper protective case use, and many more.

 How to Fix Galaxy Note 10 and Note 10 Plus Overheating Issue

-If you notice that your device is overheating without any apparent reason, then there might be a background app that’s using the CPU, RAM, and/or any other component that could cause your Note 10 smartphone to heat up.
+If you notice that your device is overheating without any apparent reason, then there might be a background app using the CPU, RAM, and any other component that could cause your Note 10 smartphone to heat up.